-7.13(2)(m) of the WHW FR: right of consent
+7.13(2)(m) of the WHW FC: right of consent PC: right to be consulted

 - 1. Students with a disability or with a chronic illness shall be given the opportunity to adapt their studies, as much as within the limits of what is reasonably possible from an organizational point of view, to the limitations imposed by the disability or chronic illness.
 These adaptations will be tailored as much as possible to the individual disability of the student, but may not alter the quality or difficulty of a unit of study or the examination program. - 2.
 Students must submit a request to this effect, if possible accompanied by a statement from a competent authority, via OSIRIS.
-The examination board is authorised to take a decision on this.
-For dyslexia declarations, the EUR protocol for verifying the dyslexia declarations applies.
+The Examination Board is authorised to take a decision on this. - 3.
+Information on available provisions and requesting provisions can be found on this webpage.